mschordan/agaconv/doc/agaconv.1.md

 the command line.

 --std-cdxl
-: Select standard CDXL format with 12-bit colors.
+: Select standard CDXL format.
 In a standard CDXL file each frame has to have the exact same size. **AGAConv** adjusts the provided frequency if necessary, to generate a video where each frame has the exact same size.
 In addition, it also ensures that all chunks in the CDXL file are 32-bit aligned, which can improve I/O speed of up to 50% with certain I/O controllers.
 Therefore the length of each audio data and graphics data chunk must be divisible by 4, to ensure that the next chunk starts at a 32-bit aligned offset in the CDXL file.

-\--std-cdxl24
-: Same as --std-cdxl but with AGA 24-bit colors.
-The 24-bit colors are stored as 3-byte RGB values (same format as in ANIM and IFF palette chunks).
-The only difference to a 12-bit standard CDXL file is that the the color values have 3 bytes instead of 2 bytes.

-    Note, if you do not use this option, you get by default a custom CDXL Video with 24-bit colors which has the exact same quality, but is usually smaller.
+Bit depth is chosen according to the color mode, agaX selects 24 bit mode.
+A 12-bit mode can be enforced for agaX modes with the extra option \--force-color-depth=12.

 \--hc-path PATH
 : Absolute file path to the directory of the conversion tool ham_convert.
 This